A list of the 10 best guest stars in The Good Wife, ranked from worst to best, from wife murderers and cunning clients to eccentric geniuses.

 THE LIBERAL JUDGE

-The judges are one of the best features of The Good Wife, and their unpredictable and sometimes utterly bonkers behaviour keeps us entertained throughout the show’s many seasons.
-One of them has the habit of falling asleep on the bench, another insists on censoring swear words with the word “fluff”.
+The judges are one of the best features of The Good Wife.
+Their unpredictable and sometimes utterly bonkers behaviour keeps us entertained throughout the show’s many seasons.
+One of them often falls asleep on the bench, another insists on censoring swear words with the word “fluff”.
 There are sarcastic judges, unreasonable judges, strict judges, corrupt judges and judges who recuse themselves.
-Some of them go on cleanses that affect their moods, others are easily swayed, and then there’s Judge Lessner (Ana Gasteyer), the genius who insists that lawyers use the words “in my opinion” to accompany each and every single one of their arguments.
+Some of them go on cleanses that affect their moods, others are easily swayed.
+And then there’s Judge Lessner (Ana Gasteyer), the genius who insists that lawyers use the words “in my opinion” to accompany each and every single one of their arguments.

 So why did we choose Judge Abernathy to represent them all?
 It’s not just because we can’t stop thinking of Denis O’Hare as True Blood‘s former Vampire King of Mississippi.
-Both excessively liberal and wonderfully sarcastic, Judge Abernathy urges lawyers to donate blood during trials, asks for moments of silence for events he knows nothing about and quotes lines from Dante’s Inferno at the most inopportune times.
+Judge Abernathy is both excessively liberal and wonderfully sarcastic.
+He urges lawyers to donate blood during trials, asks for moments of silence for events he knows nothing about, and quotes lines from Dante’s Inferno at the most inopportune times.
 It’s the random remarks and unpredictable behaviour that make us happy to see him enter the courtroom, wishing for our daily dose of witty banter and friendly remarks.
 And that is, of course, in our opinion.

 5. THE NSA GUYS